 In this area, you can specify tasks to be performed before starting the selected run/debug configuration.
 The tasks are performed in the order they appear in the list.

 Click this icon to add one of the following available tasks:

 Run External tool: select to run an external application.
 In the dialog that opens, select one or multiple applications you want to run.
 If it is not defined in IntelliJ IDEA yet, add its definition.
-For more information, see External tools and External Tools.
+For more information, refer to External tools and External tools settings.